‘Burn in Hell’: Christmas Parade Attacker’s Bizarre Trial Ends in Guilty Verdict

 What followed was an erratic defense by Brooks, in which he clashed with Judge Jennifer Dorow each day.
 At times, Brooks had to be removed from the courtroom all together for his behavior and escorted to a separate room equipped with a video stream.

+Brooks also challenged whether the court had jurisdiction over his case—it did—and frequently interrupted or spoke over Opper and Dorow.

+“He continues to not respect the fact that a ruling has been made, and he wants to argue and reargue and reargue points that this court has already gone over,” Dorow said Tuesday, as Brooks insisted the case continue longer.

-Dorow allowed Brooks to deliver his closing statements in person on Tuesday, however, where he used his time to argue that his SUV had been recalled due to a throttle malfunction.
-Dorow objected to his claim.
+Brooks delivered his closing statements in person on Tuesday, where he used his time to argue that his SUV had been recalled due to a throttle malfunction.
+Dorow objected to his claim, citing an expert who previously testified there were no issues with the SUV.

 “Throughout this year I’ve been called a lot of things,” Brooks said in his closing remarks.
 “And to be fair I am a lot of things.
 A murderer is not one of them.”